 Angel oracle cards have a notoriously bad reputation for being very tacky and tasteless.
-Apart from a handful of notable angel themed tarot decks, this certainly still seems to still be the case.
+Apart from a handful of notable angel-themed tarot decks, this certainly still seems to be the case.
 Thankfully, Angelarium truly is a much welcome exception.
-Here the angel archetypes gets a much needed aesthetic visual overhaul that actually does inspire reverence.
-These giant. almost alien, beings are simultaneously arcane and high-tech, as if existing outside of time and space.
+Here the angel archetypes get a much-needed aesthetic visual overhaul that actually does inspire reverence.
+These giant, almost alien, beings are simultaneously arcane and high-tech, as if existing outside of time and space.

 Peter Mohrbacher captures the surrealism as well as mythic qualities of angelic visions perfectly with his skilled art style.
-Even if it leans heavily towards fantasy, these depictions does highlight the sense of “otherness” and even androgyny that we so rarely see illustrated when in comes to angels in the “mainstream” these days.
+Even if it leans heavily towards fantasy, these depictions do highlight the sense of “otherness” and even androgyny that we so rarely see illustrated when it comes to angels in the “mainstream” these days.

 Although I tried my best to do some research, I came up short.
 That’s until I saw Foolish Fish’s video overview of the very same deck in question.
 There he points out some of the possible sources of the names of the Angels which you can view at your own leisure here: